 The table below sets out the ACMA's final findings and the reasons for those findings.
-In making its final findings, the ACMA has considered the CHP and the response.
-The revised CHP is not the subject of these findings.
+In making its final findings, the ACMA has considered the CHP and the responses.
+The revised CHP is not the subject of the ACMA's final findings.